Top Harvard Professor: The Psychology Of Why People Don't Like You!

 TL;DR

-• Reframe anxiety as excitement using one powerful word to transform your communication and peak performance
+- Reframe anxiety as excitement using one powerful word to transform your performance in high-stakes situations

-• Most apologies fail because they lack the specific validation formula that creates genuine connection
+- Most apologies fail because they lack genuine validation; use the correct formula to repair relationships effectively

 Episode Recap